 With so many notification settings available on Android and iOS, plus inside the actual apps themselves, third-party app developers don’t have too much to do.
 Still, you can find some useful tools.

 For instance, Freedom for iOS lets you take full control over your alerts across all iOS devices as well as your computer.
 You can set quiet times, block specific apps, and more.
-The price starts at $2.42 a month, but if you’d like to test out the app, you can start with a free trial.
+The price starts at $7 a month, but you can test the app with a free trial.

 Over on Android, the free Notification Blocker provides a more basic but still effective alert-stopping service.
 For example, you can prevent alerts from appearing at the top of the screen from moment to moment.
 Instead, you catch up on all the ones you’ve missed in bulk at the end of the day.